FrontMatter/web-documentation-nextjs/content/docs/getting-started.md

 can install this via:

 - The VS Code marketplace: [VS Code Marketplace - Front Matter BETA][02].
-- The extension CLI: `ext install eliostruyf.vscode-front-matter-beta`
+- The extension CLI: `code --install-extension eliostruyf.vscode-front-matter-beta`
 - Or by clicking on the following link: <a href="" title="open extension in VS Code" data-vscode="vscode:extension/eliostruyf.vscode-front-matter-beta">open extension in VS Code</a>

 > **Info**: The BETA docs can be found on [beta.frontmatter.codes][03].